Overview of Transpersonal Psychology

 Some of the important transpersonal theorists include Abraham Maslow, Carl Jung, Ken Wilber, Stansilov Grof, Michael Washburn, and Stanley Krippner.
 Maslow, as mentioned above, is also considered the father of humanistic psychology.
-The inclusion of Jung a as a transpersonalist is more controversial.
+The inclusion of Jung as a transpersonal psychologist is less clear.
 It is maybe better to consider him as an important early influence on transpersonal psychology than a transpersonal psychologist.

 Similarities to Existential Psychology

 A primary similarity of existential and transpersonal psychology humanistic is the values base.
 Both theories share a belief in human potential and a commitment to human dignity.
 They are less likely than other therapy approaches to diagnose, more cautious about placing the therapist in an authoritative role, and more concerned with the individual client’s subjective experience.

 The spiritual component of transpersonal psychology is obviously problematic for those existentialists who do not believe in a spiritual component of being human.
 For the purpose of this section, I will focus on those existentialists, including myself, who have an openness to a metaphysical spiritual reality.
 These existentialists tend to focus on spirituality as a mystery (see Schnieder, 2004).
 Similarly, most transpersonal psychologists hold off on committing to a specific metaphysical position and acknowledge the limitations in knowing about the spiritual realms of life.
 However, the transpersonal psychologists tend to have a greater optimism about our ability to build a descriptive psychology based upon these spiritual experiences.